 The Company is subject to the SEC Uniform Net Capital (Rule 15c3-1 of the Exchange Act).
 Under this rule, the Company has elected to operate under the alternate method and is required to maintain minimum net capital of \$250,000 or 2% of aggregate debit balances arising from client transactions, as defined.
-On June 30, 2023, the Company had net capital of \$35,220,959 which was \$29,904,594 in excess of the required net capital requirement of \$5,316,365.
-The Company's percentage of net capital to aggregate debit items was 13%.
+On December 31, 2023, the Company had net capital of \$103,453,868 which was \$98,397,171 in excess of the required net capital requirement of \$5,056,697.
+The Company's percentage of net capital to aggregate debit items was 41%.
 Under the alternate method, the Company may not repay subordinated debt, pay cash distributions, or make any unsecured advances or loans to its parent or employees if such payment would result in net capital of less than 5% of aggregate debit balances or less than 120% of its minimum dollar requirement.

-The Company, as a clearing broker, is subject to SEC Customer Protection Rule (Rule 15c3-3 of the Exchange Act) which requires segregation of funds in a special reserve account for the benefit of customers.
-At June 30, 2023, the Company calculated a deposit requirement of \$169,456,982 and maintained a deposit of \$116,797,503.
-On July 5, 2023, the Company made a deposit of \$81,000,000.
+The Company, as a clearing broker, is subject to SEC Customer Protection Rule (Rule 15c3-3 of the Exchange Act) which requires segregation of funds in a special reserve account for the exclusive benefit of customers ("Customer Reserve Bank Account") and proprietary accounts of brokers (PAB Reserve Account").
+At December 31, 2023, the Company calculated a Customer Reserve Bank Account requirement of \$137,343,160 and maintained a Customer Reserve Bank Account deposit of \$172,872,462.